List of unofficial Mario media: "Mario dies" internet meme

 On September 3, 2020, Nintendo announced via Nintendo Direct the Super Mario Bros.
 35th Anniversary, an event celebrating the release of Super Mario Bros. in 1985.
 Various games were released and merchandise collaborations were held.
 Among the games released were Super Mario Bros.
 35, a derivative of the original Super Mario Bros. with battle royale elements; Game & Watch: Super Mario Bros., an LCD handheld replica of Super Mario Bros. in the Game & Watch line; and Super Mario 3D All-Stars, a compilation game of a selection of 3D games from the Super Mario series, consisting of Super Mario 64, Super Mario Sunshine, and Super Mario Galaxy.
 Over the course of the celebration Nintendo announced the discontinuation of several products associated with the event on March 31, 2021, which included the aforementioned games.
 Other products related to the franchise were also being discontinued that same day, including merchandise sold at Nintendo's story in Tokyo, Japan, the shutdown of online services for the first Super Mario Maker game, and the removal of The Adventures of Super Mario Bros.
 3 from Netflix.

 The discontinuation of many of those products was never officially explained by Nintendo, although Nintendo of America president Doug Bowser explained that the decision was made to keep them unique to the anniversary celebration itself.
 In the lack of an official explanation, many fans ironically interpreted that it was because the character Mario was to die on that day, or the day after.
 Instances of the meme began months before the date.
 It evolved over time, originally warning fans that Mario's "death" was near and counting down the remaining days until March 31.
 On the day of the discontinuation itself, the character's "death" was mourned by many fans and gamers, who declared the date as "Mario Death Day".

 Additionally, "Mario" was trending on Twitter, receiving 150,000 tweets related to the meme within 24 hours.
 Select video game news websites satirically presented Mario's "death" as fact, including VentureBeat and iMore.
 Notable participation included American TV network G4 and YouTube personality Nathaniel Bandy, which led to a wave of memorials from various users who grew up with the franchise.
-However, with the release of Mario Golf: Super Rush on June 25, 2021, those rumors ultimately proved to be false and Mario continued to appear in games since then.